The Offspring: Impact and legacy

 With the mainstream success of Smash, going six times multi-platinum and earning worldwide airplay, the Offspring's impact persists to this day.
 As one of the most popular punk bands of the 1990s, they are credited with reviving popular interest in punk rock and bringing the genre back into the mainstream, and have influenced younger artists such as Avril Lavigne and Simple Plan.
 The Los Angeles-based radio station KROQ listed the Offspring at No. 21 in "The KROQ Top 106.7 Artists of 1980–2008" Countdown by Year memorial, with 30 appearances on the station's year-end countdowns as of 2008.

 The Offspring's music has appeared in movies, such as The Chase, Batman Forever, I Know What You Did Last Summer, The Faculty, Varsity Blues, Wanted, Idle Hands (which also features a cameo by the band), Me, Myself & Irene, Loser, Tomcats, Bubble Boy, The Animal, American Pie 2, Orange County, The New Guy, Bowling for Columbine, Pauly Shore Is Dead, Click, How to Eat Fried Worms (for the trailer), Sharknado: The 4th Awakens and Tekken: The Motion Picture.
 "Mota", "Amazed", "The Meaning of Life" (all from Ixnay on the Hombre) were featured in Warren Miller's 1997 documentary Snowriders II.

 "Pretty Fly (for a White Guy)" can be heard in the King of the Hill episode "Escape From Party Island".
 "Original Prankster" was featured in The Cleveland Show episode "American Prankster".
 "You're Gonna Go Far, Kid" was featured in the 90210 episode We're Not in Kansas Anymore, while "Kristy, Are You Doing Okay?" appeared in the episode Zero Tolerance.
 In the Close Enough episode "The Weird Kid", a subplot concerned a character accidentally wishing to become obsessed with the Offspring; various references to their work can be heard throughout.
-Self Esteem can also be heard on the TV Show: Daria when she visits university with her parents.

-In video games, the Offspring's songs have appeared in Crazy Taxi, Crazy Taxi 2, Crazy Taxi 3: High Roller, Tony Hawk's Pro Skater 4 and SingStar Rocks!.
+In video games, the Offspring's songs have appeared in the Crazy Taxi series, Tony Hawk's Pro Skater 4 and SingStar Rocks!.
 "Pretty Fly (for a White Guy)" appears in Guitar Hero: Van Halen.
 "Hammerhead", "Gone Away", "Pretty Fly (for a White Guy)", "Self Esteem", "All I Want", "The Kids Aren't Alright", "A Lot Like Me" and "Days Go By" are downloadables for the Rock Band series.
 "Hammerhead" was also featured in the football video game Madden NFL 09.
 "Days Go By" was featured in NHL 13.
 From September 20 to October 7, 2019, the band performed a virtual concert in World of Tanks, with a limited-edition tank.
 The tank has instruments (and skateboards) stacked on top of its hull, "Pretty fly" painted on the side armour, and band members acting as the crew.

 "Pretty Fly (for a White Guy)" received a parody treatment by "Weird Al" Yankovic as "Pretty Fly for a Rabbi".

+The staff of Consequence ranked the band at number 12 on their list of "The 100 Best Pop Punk Bands" in 2019.